FIFTEEN MILE STREAM

 The basis of the estimation of the Mineral Resources includes the following:

 - The drill hole sampling has provided a reasonably representative set of samples of the gold mineralization in each case.

-- The drill hole sample data have been verified by reviewing the core from a number of drill holes and checking assay results against observed mineralization during the qualified person’s site visit.
-The quality control data made available from the resource database generated by Acadian Mining, the previous operator, has also been re-analyzed and the results checked against earlier analysis undertaken by Acadian Mining.
-Verification of assay logs against lab certificates has not been done for the current resource estimates but has been undertaken for Acadian Mining’s previous resource estimates.
+- The drill hole sample data have been verified by the qualified person by reviewing the core from a number of drill holes and checking assay results against observed mineralization during the qualified person’s site visit.
+The quality control data from sampling and assaying of the drill core has also been reviewed and found to be sufficient to justify the resource classification.

-- The Inferred classification for the resource estimates reflects the number and spatial pattern of drill-hole composites informing the estimation of each panel in the resource model, as well as the limited QA/QC protocols applied in relation to the drilling conducted during the 1980s.
-This classification is consistent with that adopted for previous resource estimates prepared in accordance with NI 43-101 for the Egerton-MacLean Zone at Fifteen Mile Stream conducted by Acadian Mining in May 2008 and August 2012.
+- The Measured, Indicated and Inferred classification used for these resource estimates reflects the number and spatial pattern of drill-hole composites informing the estimation of each panel in the resource model, as well as the QA/QC protocols applied in relation to the drilling conducted during 2016-17.
+In the Egerton-Maclean zone, grade capping was used on four very high grade composites to mitigate the risk of overestimation of resource grade.

 - Any known legal, political, environmental, or other risks that could materially affect the potential development of the mineral resource are detailed below in the section entitled “Forward-Looking Statements”.